 The Main Features of the Arad House

-It seems the roof was flat. at the roof base, there were holes to drain the rainfall that was collected to jugs to be used.
-Also, the entrance was through its width, uncommon to that period.
+It seems the roof was flat.
+At the roof base, there were holes to drain the rainfall that was collected into jugs to be used.
+Also, the entrance was through its width, uncommon for that period.
 The house had no windows.
-In layer II of Tel Arad, about 35 Arad Houses were found, and in them lots of finds that can shed light about the activity inside the house.
+In layer II of Tel Arad, about 35 Arad Houses were found, and in them, lots of finds can shed light on the activity inside the house.

 Things Found Inside The Arad House